basiqio-oss/Basiq-docs/docs/PLatform/bcc/business-consumer-consent.md

 > 📘 Note
 >
-> it's important to note that the *"Brand Name"* value is now required for all applications, including those not using BCC.
+> it's important to note that the _"Brand Name"_ value is now required for all applications, including those not using BCC.
 This ensures consistency and allows partners to configure the displayed name to their customers.

 ### Additional Steps:

 **Manage Consent and Authorization**: Use `action=manage` to handle consent and authorization journey, you can read more about managing consent [here](https://api.basiq.io/docs/consent-ui#manage-consent-actionmanage).

-**Enable CDR Data:** Reach out to [support@basiq.io](mailto:support@basiq.io) to enable the app for CDR data access.
+**Enable CDR Data:**&#x20;

+To activate your account for CDR, you will need to contact our sales team via [https://cuscal.com/contact-us](https://cuscal.com/contact-us) and select "I am a business interested in Basiq Data Solutions for my customers."

+They will guide you through the required commercial arrangements and onboarding steps.
+Response times are typically 1-5 business days, although this may vary.

+In the meantime, you can familiarise yourself with the platform by integrating using sandbox data or reviewing our documentation.